NikhilMukraj/mod-qsar/results.md

 ## Inverse QSAR

 Alongisde the drug targets, certain structural requirements were also optimized for.
-These included fulfilling all criteria of Lipinski's Rule of 5 as well as maintaining a synthetic accessibility below 3 and not having rings of carbon larger than 6 carbons.
+These included fulfilling all criteria of Lipinski's Rule of 5, not flagging a PAINS filter, maintaining a synthetic accessibility below 3, and not having rings of carbon larger than 6 carbons.
 The fitness function assigned a very low score to any molecules that included tokens outside of the RNN's vocabulary and any molecules that laid outside of a specific molecular weight requirement.
 After training the genetic algorithm for 20 generations with a population of 100, all molecules produced fulfilled at least one of the drug targets with the majority of those molecules fulfilling both.
 Some example molecules are shown below.

 ![Example molecule](./results/1.png)
 ![Example molecule](./results/2.png)